JiarongGu/redux-sink/README.md

 use to fire trigger event when trigger dynamic loaded

 ### SinkFactory
-`SinkFactory` is the main registry class for all sinks, manage the store and all loaded sinks
+main registry class for all sinks, manage the store and all loaded sinks

 ### SinkBuilder
-`SinkBuilder` is the building class embadded inside sink's protoype, which collect the sink configuration and build sink use `SinkFactory`
+build class embadded inside sink's protoype, which collect the sink configuration and build sink use `SinkFactory`